The medium used to create my artwork

 Many years ago, I switched from Bromoil to the Oil Printing process.
 It is based on the carbon printing process, which was discovered in 1855 by Alphonse Poitevin.

 The process relies upon the ability of an organic material (gelatin) to become insoluble in water when sensitized with dichromates and exposed to sunlight or UV light.

-The Oil Printing process, whose origins go back to the mid-nineteenth century, works on the same principle as the Carbon process (1855) where the watercolor paper is soaked in a gelatin bath then dried.
-In the meantime a digital negative is made, contact printed under UV lights on the sensitized watercolor paper.
-The paper prepared in this way is called the matrix and is ready for applying lithography inks, building up layers upon layers to create the desired image.
+To create my artwork, I use photography, digital collage, contact printing, and lithography inks on watercolour paper.
+The paper is soaked in a gelatin bath and then dried.
+In the meantime, a digital negative is made, and contact printed under UV lights on the sensitized watercolour paper.
+The paper then becomes the matrix for applying lithography inks, building layer upon layer to create the desired image.

 The bromoil process was invented in 1907 by Englishman C. Wellbourne Piper.

 A bromoil print is simply a black and white photograph printed on a suitable photographic paper from which the silver image is removed and lithography inks applied.
 This is accomplished by first immersing the black and white print in a chemical solution that bleaches away the silver image and converts into varying degrees of insolubility the gelatin coating which holds the silver.
 Only a faint image remains.